Tony Jeffries

-Tony David Jeffries (born Tony David Bryce; 2 March 1985) is a British former professional boxer who competed from 2009 to 2011.
+Tony David Jeffries (born Tony David Bryce; 2 March 1985) is a British former Professional boxer who competed from 2009 to 2011.
 As an amateur, he won the light-heavyweight bronze medal at the 2008 Olympics.
 In 2012, Jeffries was forced to retire due to hand injuries.
 He has since become a YouTuber who began posting boxing tutorials in 2007; he has amassed 2.56 million subscribers and 400 million views as of November 2024.

 Life and career

 Jeffries was born in Sunderland, Tyne and Wear and grew up around the East Herrington area of the city whilst attending Farringdon Community Sports College.
 He began to box at the age of ten, inspired by his uncle William Young "Billy" Bryce, a former professional boxer.
 He joined Sunderland Amateur Boxing Club, and in 1999 won the School Boys' Championships, gold in the European Cadets (U17) in 2001 and won the juniors of the 2003 YMCA International Cup in New Delhi.
 He was also a semifinalist in the 2003 Junior Brandenburg Cup and 2003 European Junior Championships in Warsaw.

-He has won nine National titles and fought for England/Great Britain 56 times, having a total of 106 fights (96 amateur & 10 professional).

-On 18 November 2011, Jeffries married his childhood sweetheart.
-The couple has three daughters.
-In January 2012, they both moved to Santa Monica, California.